thirdbyte/kalidock/README.md

 ## USAGE

-- `containername-start` : Start the container
+- `container_name-start` : Start the container
-- `containername-stop` : Stop the container
+- `container_name-stop` : Stop the container
-- `containername-shell` : SSH into the container
+- `container_name-shell` : SSH into the container

 ---

 ## UNINSTALLATION

-- `containername-uninstall` : Stop and remove the container, image and files
+- `container_name-uninstall` : Stop and remove the container, image and files

 ---

-**Note:** Replace `containername` with the name given to the container at the time of installation.
+**Note:** Replace `container_name` with the name given to the container at the time of installation.